Published by Harvest ETFs

 What is an ETF

 An ETF is a Fund structure, similar to a mutual fund, in that they both offer investors a proportionate share in a basket of securities.
 They are pooled investment vehicles that offer diversified exposure to a particular area of the market.
 They can invest in stocks, bonds or a blend of assets.
-Each investor buys shares, which represent a proportional interest in the pooled assets.
+Each investor buys units of the ETF, which represent an amount of interest in the pooled assets.

-The first ETF’s were introduced as passive investments to track a particular Index.
-Over the past decade, new ETFs have entered the market, covering a wide range of risk appetites and investment goals.
-Investors now have access to a broad array of ETF’s, covering every corner of the market, asset classes (equity, bonds, currency, commodities, sectors and derivatives), available in passive or a variation of actively managed.
+The first ETF was introduced as an investment strategy that tracks a particular Index, commonly referred to as an index ETF or passive strategy.
+Over the past decade, new ETFs have entered the market, covering a wide range of risk appetites and investment goals, including a plethora of active strategies.
+Investors now have access to a broad array of ETF’s, covering every corner of the market, asset classes (equity, bonds, currency, commodities, sectors

-Like a traditional mutual fund, an ETF tracks the investments that are held within it.
-Like a mutual Fund, an ETF holds stocks or bonds and the performance of the Fund is driven by the underlying securities.
-A key difference is the ETF tracks the performance of the securities during the day and investors can buy or sell it like a stock compared to a mutual fund that prices at the end of the day only.
-There may also be some cost advantages associated with the ETF.
+Like a traditional mutual fund, an ETF tracks the combined performances of the investments that are held within it.
+Like a mutual fund, an ETF can hold stocks or bonds.
+A key difference is the ETF can be traded at a known market price during the time the market is open, compared to a mutual fund that prices at the end of the day only.
+There may also be some cost advantages associated with the ETF because of the operation structure.

 A common misconception about ETF liquidity